Graduate Student Handbook

 A student will be subject to dismissal from the graduate program if:

-• His/her GPA is less than 3.00 after completion of one-half of the required number of credits in courses that are eligible to count toward the degree or certificate;
+- His/her GPA is less than 3.00 after completion of half of the required number of credits in courses that are eligible to count toward the degree or certificate.

 A student may appeal any action concerning academic probation and dismissal by petitioning the graduate committee within the department.
-However, if a student has a record of Academic dishonesty, their appeal request will NOT be supported by CIS department.
+However, if a student has a record of Academic dishonesty, the CIS department will NOT support their appeal request.

 Academic Ethical Standards

-All CIS graduate students are expected to maintain high academic ethical standard.
-Please check university catalog and student handbook for more details.
-You should also check the course’s syllabus for any additional academic ethical standards you need to follow and the consequence of violation them.
-CIS department does maintain a record of all offenses of academic ethical standards.
-The penalty of a second-time dishonest academic conduct by the student is a grade of F in the course in which the 2nd offense took place.
+All CIS graduate students are expected to maintain high academic ethical standards.
+Please check the university catalog and student handbook for more details.
+You should also check the course syllabus for any additional academic ethical standards you need to follow and the consequences of violating them.
+The CIS department maintains a record of all academic ethical offenses.
+The penalty for a second-time dishonest academic conduct by the student is a grade of F in the course in which the second offense took place.
+The CIS department will NOT support the re-admission request of any student with a record of academic dishonesty.

 Satisfactory Academic Progress